spencerc99/playhtml/README.md

 ## Contributing

 Outside of contributing new capabilities, feel free to submit any issues or PRs for bugs or improvements to the core of the library.

+## Support & Maintenance

+If you enjoy the idea of this library or like using it, please consider [sponsoring the project](https://github.com/sponsors/spencerc99).
+This will help ensure that the library is maintained and improved over time.